MICHAEL K. CORBIN

 IV- Immigrant Welcome Center - I don’t only create content for ArtBookGuy, I also plan events and live programming which in turn, help generate content and storytelling platforms.
 Pro bono work.

-The following includes a basic “snapshot” of my recent projects as event chair/branding and marketing strategist/moderator of the Immigrant Welcome Center’s 2015 and 2016, “Live Local, Think Global” fundraisers.
+The following includes a basic “snapshot” of my recent projects as event chair/branding and marketing strategist/moderator of the Immigrant Welcome Center’s 2016 and 2017, “Live Local, Think Global” fundraisers.
 IWC LLTG Press Release 2017 and IWC LLTG E-News 2017.

-Here’s my successful IWC Social Media Strategy/Timeline 2016.
+Here’s my successful IWC Communications Strategy 2016.
 What I do here, I can also do for you.

 The Immigrant Welcome Center is a 501-C3 that helps new immigrants of all cultures to assimilate in Metro Indianapolis.
 IWC has a minimal budget, almost no staff and a stressed out executive director (Terri Morris Downs).
 In 2015, 2016 and again in 2017, I will serve as board chair.